mattyoung101/impulse/README.md

 `make clean` will delete the VVP files.
 Currently VCD files are not deleted, but I'll do this in the future.

-_Note: In the near future I'd also like to support using Verilator as an additional simulator, and make a cycle-accurate VST of the synth.
+_Note 1: In the near future I'd also like to support using Verilator and possibly Yosys CXXRTL as additional simulators, and compare the synth between them all to ensure correctness.
 In the mean time, I'll be sticking with Icarus though._

 _Note 2: I'd also like to support vunit or cocotb for verification._